THERETRA BOISDUVALII (Bugnion, 1839)

 GLOBAL DISTRIBUTION

-From south-eastern Iran eastwards across tropical India to Sri Lanka, and on through Thailand, southern China, Vietnam to Taiwan and south to Indonesia (Kalimantan and Lombok).
+From south-eastern Iran eastwards across tropical India to Sri Lanka, and on through Thailand, Laos, southern China, Vietnam (Le & Vu, 2024) to Taiwan and south to Indonesia (Kalimantan and Lombok).

 A very rare vagrant west to Turkey and Greece, but no individuals have been recorded from Europe in recent years.
-(As T. boisduvalii and T. alecto have both shared the name cretica, it may be possible that 'records' of this species from Europe are due to misunderstanding.)
+(As Theretra boisduvalii and Theretra alecto have both shared the name cretica, it may be possible that 'records' of this species from Europe are due to misunderstanding.)

 Global distribution of Theretra boisduvalii.
-Map: © BMNH.
+Map: © NHMUK.

 BIOGEOGRAPHICAL AFFILIATION